OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

 * Table names with multiple words should be snake_case.
 * Column names with multiple words should be merged together.  e.g. `getFirstName()` would map to `firstname`
+* Columns of type uuid should end in 'id', including foreign keys.

 ## RBAC (Roles & Rights) Naming Conventions